edgeimpulse/expert-projects/silabs-xg24-posture-detection.md

 ![](.gitbook/assets/silabs-xg24-posture-detection/clone-step3.png)

-As we clone the project, it will be loaded with dataset collected by Manivnnan.
+As we clone the project, it will be loaded with the dataset collected by Manivannan.

 ![](.gitbook/assets/silabs-xg24-posture-detection/clone-step4.png)